DataDog/documentation/content/en/account_management/billing/custom_usage_reporting.md

 ## Overview

-Administrators can access the Custom Reporting tab from the Plan & Usage section in Datadog, then navigate to:
+Administrators can access the Custom Reporting tab from the Plan & Usage section in Datadog.
+Navigate to:
-`Plan & Usage`--> `Custom Reporting`.
+`Plan & Usage` > `Custom Reporting`.

-This tool enables organizations to split their Datadog usage by up to 3 chosen tag keys and generates daily and monthly usage reports.
+This tool enables organizations to split their Datadog usage by up to three chosen tag keys.
+This tool also generates daily and monthly usage reports.

 The Custom Reporting page provides the following information and functionality: